We’ve reached the halfway point of 2016 so it’s once again time to take a deeper look at my finances and update my net worth.

-I prefer to list the current value of these plans rather than discounting their future value to account for taxes and distributions.
+My preferred method is to list the current value of my RRSP and RESP plans rather than discounting their future value to account for taxes and distributions.

 I consider a net worth statement to be a snapshot of your current financial picture, so when it comes time to draw from my RRSP and distribute the RESP to my kids, net worth will decrease accordingly.

-We bought our home nearly four years ago and, even though the market has gone up, I’ve continued to list the value at purchase price.
-This year I’ve factored the basement renovation into the equation by increasing our home value by $25,000.
+We bought our home nearly five years ago and, even though the market has gone up, I’ve continued to list the value at purchase price.
+Last year I factored our basement renovation into the equation and increased our home value by $25,000.

 I check in on my overall financial health twice a year to make sure I’m still on track to meet my goals – both short and long term.
 There are a few big picture goals in mind: